F A Q' s

 > What sort of riding gear do I need to bring?

 Pretty much everything you normally ride in at home, plus a bit.
 Jacket, pants, boots, gloves, wet-weather gear and of course a helmet.
-The latest flip-up lids are very good, providing the safety of a full-face at speed but allowing an open-face option when stopped at the traffic lights.
+The latest flip-up lids are very good, providing the safety of a full-face at speed but allowing an open-face option for air when stopped at the traffic lights.
 Leather gear is not great in colder weather; goretex / kevlar fabric clothing tends to be more insulating.
 If you feel the cold more than most, a good set of thermals would be handy for Iceland and our mountain destinations.
 Your favourite 30-year-old leather jacket just ain't gonna cut it.

 > What about communications, and foreign money?